-(c) An agency may also proceed with a project, or individual project activities, during the remand period where the court has exercised its equitable discretion to permit project activities to proceed during that period-because the environment will be given a greater level of protection if the project is allowed to remain operative than if it were inoperative during that period.
+(c) An agency may also proceed with a project, or individual project activities, during the remand period where the court has exercised its equitable discretion to permit project activities to proceed during that period.

 (d) As to those portions of an environmental document that a court finds to comply with CEQA, additional environmental review shall only be required as required by the court consistent with principles of res judicata.
 In general, the agency need not expand the scope of analysis on remand beyond that specified by the court.